droonga/droonga.org/reference/catalog/version2/index.md

 #### `label` {#parameter-label}

 Abstract
 : Specifies the concrete value that slicer may return.
-Only avail when the slicer is nominal-scaled.
+Only available when the slicer is nominal-scaled.

 Value
 : A value of the dimension column data type.
 When the value is not provided, this slice is regarded as `else`.
 Therefore, only one slice without `label` is allowed in a slices.